 However, recent developments have made this frozen cemetery a more urgent issue.
 With global warming and as the earth warms, many locations that were once completely hidden by snow are becoming visible.

 It’s not uncommon to find old bones and even entire bodies.
-This could enable some families who lost loved ones on the mountain to find closure, but it could also further harm Everest’s natural beauty.
+This could enable some families who lost loved ones on the mountain to find closure.
+But it could also further harm Everest’s natural beauty.
 Additionally, if the mountain’s thick ice cap keeps melting, it might become considerably harder to ascend.

 Climbers and Locals Calling for Action